IHE/ITI.Finance/input/pagecontent/volume-1.md

 ##### 1:XX.4.2.4.2 Pre Determination Process Flow

-- PoS - The point of service system is a Claims Requestor that captures a patient clinical encounter and sends the formatted claim.
+- POS - The point of service system is a Claims Requestor that captures a patient clinical encounter and sends the formatted claim.
 - FIS - Financing and Insurance System is a Claims Manager that manages the claims processing and scrutinization.

 <figure>